The Nutrition North Canada Program in Canada - The Revised Food Mail Program (2010)

 The result of INAC’s changes to the Food Mail Program:

 The Nutrition North Canada Program failed to reverse the crisis level of starvation currently seen in northern Canada.
-The new program still forced Aboriginal people to purchase expensive “southern food” and commercial products while withholding the development of local, more nutritious, country food alternatives founded on Aboriginal culture and local resources.
+The new program still forced Indigenous people to purchase expensive “southern food” and commercial products while withholding the development of local, more nutritious, country food alternatives founded on Indigenous culture and local resources.

 In 2014, the Auditor General of Canada indicated INAC had failed to deliver its goal of affordable nutritious food to isolated communities.
 This set in motion a program review and engagement process whose results were released in 2017.
 It remains to be seen if INAC can revamp the Nutrition North program into a success.